softsuiteng/wjbmr/content/articles/the-use-of-fascia-lata-graft-in-the-repair-of-neglected-patellar-tendon-tear-a-case-report/index.md

 ---
-title: "The Use of Fascia Lata Graft in the Repair of Neglected Patellar Tendon Tear a Case Report"
+title: "The Use of Fascia Lata Graft in the Repair of Neglected Patellar Tendon Tear: A Case Report"
 date: 2017-09-15T10:00:00+01:00
 draft: false